Purpose of this page

 declaration.
 In case they resign, the court will ask their

-heirs may have only a small fraction of ownership.
-The monetary value
+expatriate heirs may have only a small fraction of ownership.

 is usually small.